biojs/edu/series/101/30_headstart.md

 {% hlblock info %}
 We can create more interactive and fancy visualizations.
-For a component using the Newick parse, have a look at [TnT](https://github.com/daviddao/biojs-vis-tree)
+For a component using the Newick parser, have a look at [TnT](https://github.com/daviddao/biojs-vis-tree)
 {% endhlblock %}